Working Group on Compassionate Use & Preapproval Access Frequently Asked Questions | NYU Langone Health

 In addition to having an oversight role generally, the FDA reviews expanded access requests to make sure there is sound medical reasoning behind them, that the proposed treatment plan offers more chance of benefit than risk of harm, and that the patient is not eligible for a relevant clinical trial.
 The FDA does not “approve” preapproval proposals; rather, it allows them to proceed (or not).
 More than 99 percent of expanded access proposals are allowed to proceed; however, in some circumstances a proposal is amended in response to feedback from FDA reviewers.
 Jarow et al. reviewed a sample of 150 proposals and found that 11 percent were revised in response to FDA input.
 Such revisions were along the lines of changing the proposed dosing schedule or requiring additional safety precautions.
 Because the FDA oversees all medical products and has access to clinical trial data, the agency may be aware of much more information than the treating physician.

-When it comes to investigational drugs, particularly those in early development, doctors may be working with very limited information about how, and in which patient populations, the drug works.
-The more guidance provided about how to use the drug and how to prevent and treat side effects, the better.
+When it comes to investigational drugs, particularly those in early development, doctors may be working with very limited information about how, and in which patient populations, a medical product works.
+The more guidance provided about how to use the medical product and how to prevent and treat side effects, the better.
 Once the product has been given to the patient under expanded access, the doctor has an obligation to notify the drug company and the FDA of any serious, unanticipated adverse events suffered by that patient.
 This, in turn, helps the FDA to be better able to evaluate future protocols.

 Do We Really Need the FDA to Review Expanded Access Proposals?